 Facts About Falls

 According to the Centers for Disease Control and Prevention (CDC), falls among older adults are the leading cause of both fatal and non-fatal unintentional injuries in the United States.
-Falling is also the leading cause of emergency department visits for people in this age range.
+Falling is also the leading cause of emergency department visits for older adults.

 One out of three older people fall each year, but fewer than half tell their doctor about falling.
 This doubles the chance of falling again.
 The average hospital cost for a fall injury is over $30,000 and more than 95% of hip fractures are caused by falling.
 Based on data from the 2014 Vermont Behavioral Risk Factor Surveillance Survey: